A guide to the Mahasatipatthana Sutta

 The Fourth Foundation of Mindfulness is often translated as mindfulness of dharma or the material realm of desire, and counterposing this realm to the enlightened state.

-Investigating the dharma-realm consists of studying five lists: the five hindrances, the five aggregates, the six internal and external sense-bases, the seven factors of enlightenment, and the four noble truths.
+Investigating dharmas consists of studying five lists: the five hindrances, the five aggregates, the six internal and external sense-bases, the seven factors of enlightenment, and the four noble truths.
 Here is a simple breakdown of the lists:

 The Five Hindrances – sense-desire, ill-will, sloth and torpor, restlessness and worry, doubt

-The Five Aggregates [skandha] – form, sensation or feeling, knowledge or thinking, mental formations, consciousness.
+The Five Aggregates [skandha] – form, sensation, knowledge or thinking, volitional formations, consciousness.

-The Six Sense-Bases – eye and appearance, ear and sound, nose and odor, tongue and flavor, body and sensation, mind and thought
+The Six Sense-Bases – eye and appearances, ear and sound, nose and odor, tongue and flavor, body and sensation, mind and thought

 The Seven Factors of Enlightenment – investigation, zeal, joy, mindfulness, tranquility, samadhi, perfect equanimity

 The Four Noble Truths – suffering, the cause of suffering, the cessation of suffering, the Noble Eightfold Path